n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 Marks and dependent vowels are further labeled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
-The actual position of the glyphs is determined by the lookups found in the font's GPOS table, however, the shaping rules for Indic scripts require that the shaping engine be able to identify marks by their general position.
+The actual position of the glyphs is determined by the lookups found in the font's <abbr>GPOS</abbr>
+table, however, the shaping rules for Indic scripts require that the shaping engine be able to identify marks by their general position.